 Visit the World’s First ArtScience Museum

 If searching for cheap things to do in Singapore, spend an entire day surrounding by interactive exhibits and world-leading technology at the ArtScience Museum.
 It’s the first of its kind – combining the realm of art with science in one contemporary lotus-shaped building, that is an iconic addition to the Marina Bay Sands complex.

 The digital gurus, TeamLab are behind the permanent exhibition Future World which has flourished in popularity thanks to Instagram but also because in terms of exhibits it’s the best we’ve ever been to and worth every penny.

 There was also an epic, futuristic exhibit on the top floor where visitors were given handheld virtual reality devices that changed the interiors of the museum whilst educating us on the rainforest and sustainability.

-Tickets are SG$19.00 if you by directly however we booked via Go Voyagin where ticket prices can have as much as 25% off.
-To be honest, we had so much fun that we would’ve happily paid SG$19.00 as we spent hours here drawing, building, watching and learning.
+Tickets are SG$19.00 if you by directly however and to be honest, we had so much fun that we were more than happy to pay this as we spent hours here drawing, building, watching and learning.
 Not to mention that we’d taken advantage of the many free things to do in Singapore so didn’t mind paying for these world famous attractions.

 Even if you don’t fancy buying a ticket – the building itself is a work of art.
 It’s lotus flower design helps harvest and store rainwater which is then used in the museum’s restrooms.
 It is an incredible place to admire both inside and out.